Santuario de Santa María Magdalena

 Parque Oeste

-I’m including this park in the list even though we didn’t find it worth a visit, as from other people’s comments online I think we may have been unlucky.
+I’m including this park in the list even though we didn’t find it worth a visit, as from other people’s comments online I think we may have just been unlucky.

 This park just outside the town is normally full of palm trees, exotic plants, waterfalls, ponds, picnic area, kiosk bar and a play park.
 When we visited in March the whole park was very neglected and we left straight away.

-If you find yourself nearby it might be worth a quick visit to see if now we’re in the summer months, the park has been tidies up because in some of the online photos it looks lovely!
+If you find yourself nearby it might be worth a quick visit to see if now we’re in the summer months, the park has been tidied up because in some of the online photos it looks lovely!

 Have you visited this unique cathedral in the Alicante province?
 If you are planning a visit to Novelda we hope you enjoy your trip!